skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

 ---
 Title: How to adjust system
 ---
-All settings are located in the `system` folder.
+All system files are located in the `system` folder.
 You can adjust your website here.

     ├── content
     ├── media